Frequently Asked Questions

 Although institutional repositories are still evolving and taking on differing manifestations in specific institutions, they can be defined in general as systems and services models designed to collect, organize, store, share, and preserve an institution’s digital information or knowledge assets worthy of such investment.
 Clifford Lynch, Executive Director, Coalition for Networked Information (CNI) describes digital repositories as….” a set of services that a university offers to the members of its community for the management & dissemination of digital materials created by the institution and its community members.”
 He goes on to say that a repository is “essentially an organizational commitment to the stewardship of these digital materials, including long-term preservation where appropriate, as well as organization and access or distribution.” top

-In an institutional repository like the Knowledge Bank you might find: Articles, e-prints, preprints, datasets both statistical and geospatial, technical reports, images both visual and scientific, working papers, teaching materials such as lecture notes or simulations, conference papers, audio/video files and electronic-publications. top
+In an institutional repository like the Knowledge Bank you might find: Articles, preprints, monographs, datasets both statistical and geospatial, technical reports, images both visual and scientific, working papers, teaching materials such as lecture notes or simulations, conference papers and presentations, audio/video files, and undergraduate theses. top

 The Knowledge Bank is organized by communities.
-A community may be a group or an individual with an agreed upon focus, such as a college, an administrative unit, an individual department, a research grant team, or an interdisciplinary research center.
+A community is a group with an agreed upon focus, such as a college, an administrative unit, an individual department, a research grant team, or an interdisciplinary research center.
 There are only two common elements in Knowledge Bank communities.
 The first is that communities produce knowledge in a digital format that they wish to store, preserve and distribute.
 The second is that communities have an affiliation with OSU.
 Within communities are “collections” which contain “items”. top

-The bank utilizes “DSpace,” a groundbreaking digital library system developed by MIT Libraries and Hewlett-Packard.
-DSpace is a software platform designed to manage a wide variety of digital content.
+The Knowledge Bank uses “DSpace,” a software platform designed to manage a wide variety of digital content.
 It captures, stores, indexes and preserves the intellectual output of the university’s research, making it available for others to access. top

 An important advantage to submitting material to the Knowledge Bank is immediate distribution of the research to a worldwide audience.
 You can even do a “Google” search.
 In addition, each item in the digital repository is assigned a “persistent identifier” which is a permanent, stable, URL that can be used in a citation.
 It provides a web presence for your work and makes a commitment to preserve the work, migrating it to another platform if and when it is needed. top